 - Sale of energy and power to a free customer in a long-term contract at prices to be agreed for anergy and power.

 All previous marketing alternatives correspond to the wholesale energy market, however, it should be noted that there are others business models for self-consumption projects under the Netbilling Law.
 For these types of projects the model that is envisaged with great potential for development is the ESCO or Energy Service Company model.
 Under this model, the ESCO makes the investments and recovers them with a fraction of the economic savings that the user produces.
-That is, the ESCO is the owner and responsible for the equipment and also the electrical production that then sells to the user at a reduced price.
-It should be noted that ESCO can supply electric power in concession areas to consumers, since this occurs in private properties.
-This and other business models for distributed generation projects are explained in more detail in Annex 4.
+That is, the ESCO offers the service of installation and operation of the equipment, which it maintains for some years as property until the entire service is paid and becomes the property of the user.
+It should be noted that the ESCO can offer its service in concession areas to consumers, since this occurs on private properties.
+This and other business models for distributed generation projects are explained in greater detail in Annex 4.

 Next, different alternatives of business models are described in the wholesale electricity market.

 The spot market is the default market of any generator that enters the Chilean system.
 In this market, only power generation companies generate energy.
 Its main characteristics are:

 - In this market each generator sells or buys energy depending on the dispatch of its generating units and the contracts (supply).